joshwood/draw-string/README.md

 As expected, to run the application in ```node``` simply execute the commands below.
 This will start a server at ```yourhost:3030``` and open a web socket at ```yourhost:3000```
+Obviously you would move this dist directory somewhere useful prior to executing.

     cd dist
+    npm install --production
     node server

 ##Notes